Lagrangian skeleta of very affine complete intersections: Abstract

 \section{Abstract}

-Let $Z^\circ$ be a complete intersection inside $(\Cs)^n$ that compactifies to a smooth Calabi--Yau subvariety $Z$ inside a Fano toric variety $X$.
-We compute the skeleton of $Z^\circ$ and describe its decomposition into standard pieces that are mirror to toric varieties, which generalises the existing results in the case of hypersurfaces.
+Let $Z^\circ$ be a complete intersection inside $(\Cs)^n$ that compactifies to a smooth Calabi--Yau subvariety $Z$ of a Fano toric variety.
+We compute the Lagrangian skeleton of $Z^\circ$ and describe its decomposition into standard pieces that are mirror to toric varieties.

-This set-up was first considered by Batyrev and Borisov, who used combinatorial techniques to construct a mirror pair $(Z,\check{Z})$ of such complete intersections.
-We use our main result to establish homological mirror symmetry for Batyrev--Borisov pairs in the large-volume limit.
+This set-up was first considered by Batyrev and Borisov, who used combinatorial techniques to construct a mirror pair $(Z,\check{Z})$ of Calabi--Yau complete intersections in Fano toric varieties.
+We apply our main result to establish homological mirror symmetry for Batyrev–Borisov pairs in the large-volume limit.
+We also prove that the equivalence is compatible with toric HMS, along with further functoriality properties with respect to certain natural inclusions of very affine complete intersections.